 - Late work.
 A written assignment or computer assignment is late if it is not received at the beginning of class on the due date.
 Late work need not be accepted.
 Work accepted late may be assessed a penalty.
 Make-up tests will only be given by arrangement with the instructor for reasons of documented emergency. - Accuracy of solutions.
 Written assignments and examination questions and problems must be formulated carefully in terms of words and symbols used in the course.
 Credit is determined by the degree to which answers and solutions respond to the specific question or problem stated.
 Maximize your credit by learning the language and symbols of the course. - Written Assignments.
 Collected assignments must be prepared in a style suitable for grading.
-The following guidelines are used to determine credit: - o the organization must be easy to follow - o the work must be legible - complete solutions must be written for problems (not just answers); answers must be clearly marked - o use complete sentences to answer questions - Literature Reviews: You will be responsible for finding two journal article applying tools from linear algebra and then writing a brief summary to present to the class.
-Grading details and dates will be provided in class. - Examinations and the Final Examination.
+The following guidelines are used to determine credit: - the organization must be easy to follow - the work must be legible - complete solutions must be written for problems (not just answers); answers must be clearly marked - use complete sentences to answer questions - Examinations and the Final Examination.
 Examinations and the Final Examination will include problems and questions over material assigned in the text, readings and handouts, as well as material presented in class.